ryanhausen/fitsmap/README.rst

     - catalog/
     - css/
     - catalog_assets/
+    - imgs/
     - js/
     - index.html

 The directories ``F125W``, ``F160W``, ``RGB``, ``catalog`` contain tiled versions of the input fits files.
 The ``css`` directory contains some supporting CSS files for clustering the markers and rendering pixels.
+The ``imgs`` directory contains supporting images.
 The ``js`` directory contains supporting JavaScript for the map. ``catalog_assets`` contains JSON files for each source in each that are rendered when the marker associated with that source is clicked.
 Finally, ``index.html`` is the webpage that contains the map.

 To use the map, run ``fitsmap serve`` in the same directory as ``index.html``